- Campfire Recipe: Easy Dutch Oven Garlic Rolls

 Many campers will be challenged as far as what to do Fido when they go camping.
 Some will choose to hire a pet sitter while others will look into a kennel.
 Others will consider a nontraditional approach and that is taking their pet camping.
 Before you load up Fido for the trip, follow these guidelines.

 First, speak to a live person to make sure the campsite you plan to stay at allows pets.
 Also, find out what their regulations are.
 Some campsites do not allow animals to be kept at a campsite unintended.
 Second, check to see where your pet is allowed to go.
 Some parks do not allow dogs on trails and if you do take your dog on a trail please practice “leave no trace” principles.
+Skouts Honor is a team of dedicated individuals who share a common love for pets and a passion for making a positive difference in the world by offering environmentally responsible and socially-conscious pet products.

 Prior to camping, take a recent snapshot of your pet and place it in your canine travel kit along with a copy of your pet’s shot records.
 Make sure your pet has been micro-chipped and has an ID tag that contains your cell-phone number, just in case something happens.